Conversations with Self-Advocates: Part V

 How did you learn about WITH?

-I learned about WITH when Ruth Dimagmaliw reached out to me about serving on the Self-Advocacy Advisory Committee.
+I learned about WITH when Ruth Dimagmaliw reached out to me about serving on the Self-Advocate Advisory Committee.

 What has been your experience with health care through the years?

 It’s been a tightrope act to be perfectly honest.
 Since childhood, I’ve had a very cynical view of health care.
 For me, medical settings have always been fraught with competing power relations.